 Another member of the UNB RAVEN team will represent the project at the biggest academic conference in Canada: the Congress of Humanities and Social Sciences.

 RAVEN’s Kim Reeder’s abstract was accepted for presentation at the Environmental Studies Association of Canada (ESAC) annual meeting.
 Congrats Kim!
 Kim is a Masters in Environmental Management candidate at UNB.
 Her presentation, “Leadership and mobilization for climate change adaptation in rural communities” is based on RAVEN’s study with municipal leaders and workers in the northwest region of New Brunswick.
 You can read her abstract here.

 Kim’s presentation will be at the satellite ESAC conference at the Memorial University campus in Corner Brook, NL that will be linked with the main ESAC venue at the University of British Columbia in Vancouver.
 Other ESAC conference participants will join the event virtually.
 RAVEN is pleased to see ESAC take the lead in organizing a distributed and virtual conference to allow participants to reduce or eliminate air travel.

 Other RAVEN graduate students will be presenting at the Canadian Sociological Association (CSA) annual conference.

-We are planning to present all of our research in a series of webinars during RAVEN’s planned Earth Week events at the end of April 2019.
+We are planning to present all of our research during RAVEN’s planned Earth Week events at the end of April 2019.
 Stay tuned!

 Why These Businesspeople From Sussex Are Against Fracking